meliksu/localhost-runner/README.md

 - **Auto-detects** all dev servers running on ports 3000–9000 (configurable)
 - **Shows project names** from the HTML `<title>` tag or the project folder name as fallback
 - **One click** to open any project in your default browser
+- **Stop servers** directly from the menu — kill any running project with one click
 - **Menu bar icon** shows how many projects are currently running
 - **Filters out** system processes (AirPlay, Antivirus, etc.) — only real dev servers
 - **Configurable** refresh interval (manual, 5s, 15s, or 30s)